25 High School Summer Engineering Programs in 2025

 What’s Covered:

-High school summer engineering programs are a great opportunity for students interested in pursuing a career in the field.
+High school summer engineering programs are great opportunities for students interested in pursuing a career in the field.
 They allow students to live and learn in a college-like atmosphere, meet like-minded peers, interact with those working in the field, and gain valuable insight into life as an engineer.
-Participating in a high school engineering program will also look great on a college application—it shows admissions officers that you’re driven to learn more about the things that interest you.
+Participating in a high school engineering program can also look great on a college application—it shows admissions officers that you’re driven to learn more about your interests.

 Below are some fantastic high school engineering programs that will help put you on the path to a career as an engineer.